Intrapreneurship is the new black. Quite a number of books have been published recently on this topic. Including “The start up way” by Eric Ries.

 A modern company…….

-- A modern company has to have a capacity to produce products with great reliability and quality, but also to discover what new products to produce.
+- A modern company has to have the capacity to produce products with great reliability and quality, but also to discover what new products to produce.

 - A company in which every employee has the opportunity to be an entrepreneur.